Unfolded Dynamics Approach and Quantum Field Theory: Quantization of the unfolded scalar field

 \section{Quantization of the unfolded scalar field}

-In this Section we show how one can quantize classical unfolded system presented in the previous Section.
-In a nutshell, we make use of the analogy with functional Schwinger\textendash Dyson equations and promote off-shell unfolded equations
+In this Section, we develop a method of quantization of the classical unfolded system presented in the previous Section.
+In short, making use of the analogy with functional Schwinger--Dyson equations, we promote off-shell unfolded equations